 Application Rate:

-The rate in quantity per acre (e.g. gallons/acre, tons/acre) that manure, litter, process waste, process wastewater, other organic by-products, or other nutrients from all sources are applied to a land application field.
+The rate in quantity per acre (e.g. gallons/acre, tons/acre) that manure, litter, process wastewater, other organic by-products, or other nutrients from all sources are applied to a land application field.

 Beneficial Use:

 All existing and future uses of waters of the state as defined in WAC 173-200-020(4), and the use designations specified in WAC 173-201A-602.
 All uses have the same priority.